Sa1f27/n8n-app/README.md

 Setup Instructions
 1. Chrome Extension Setup

-Navigate to the extension directory:cd history-exporter-project/history-exporter-extension
+Navigate to the extension directory:cd exporter-extension

-Install dependencies:npm install

 Build the extension:npm run build

-This compiles TypeScript files and copies popup.html and manifest.json to the dist/ folder.
+This compiles TypeScript files and copies popup.html and manifest.json to the extension-exporter/ folder.
 Load the extension in Chrome:
 Open Chrome and go to chrome://extensions/.
 Enable "Developer mode" (top right).